rattle/classified/README.markdown

-# classified - ruby classifier precision and recall comparison
+# classified

 ## Description:

-classified allows comparisons of ruby binary classifiers
+classified provides an abstract interface to common ruby classifiers.
+It allows comparison of these classifiers using common corpora to compare accuracy, precison, recall and f-measure metrics.

 ## Installation

     gem install classified
     bundle install

 NOTE: You will need to have installed the libarchive library to support the decompression of the corpora used in the comparisons.

 ## Usage: